-Wingara Mura-Bunga Barrabugu is our strategic commitment to building opportunity, capability and rights for Aboriginal and Torres Strait Islander peoples and for valuing Indigenous culture at our University.
+Our Indigenous strategy, Wingara Mura-Bunga Barrabugu, outlines our commitment to creating higher education and leadership opportunities for Aboriginal and Torres Strait Islander peoples, and for valuing Indigenous culture at our University.

 We acknowledge the traditional custodians of the country on which the University of Sydney campuses stand and our responsibility to respect and care for country, people and spirit.

 We're deeply committed to higher education and career advancement for Aboriginal and Torres Strait Islander students and staff.

 Wingara Mura-Bunga Barrabugu - creating a "thinking path to make tomorrow" - sets the benchmark in Australia for making Aboriginal and Torres Strait Islander education and research everyone’s business.
 Wingara Mura is underpinned by the belief that Aboriginal and Torres Strait Islander education, research and engagement are integral to our entire University community.